MicrosoftDocs/memdocs/memdocs/configmgr/sum/plan-design/security-and-privacy-for-software-updates.md

 ---
 title: Security and privacy for software updates
-titleSuffix: "Configuration Manager"
+titleSuffix: Configuration Manager
-description: "Follow these best practices for security for software updates and learn about how Configuration Manager handles privacy information."
+description: Follow these best practices for security for software updates and learn about how Configuration Manager handles privacy information.
 manager: dougeby
 ms.date: 09/16/2020
 ms.topic: conceptual